BgeeDB/bgee_pipeline/pipeline/RNA_Seq/README.md

   * Add the rnaSeqLibraryIds to the table rnaSeqLibraryDiscarded

+### Steps done for partial update 14.1

-Removal of some libraries/runs:
+#### Removal of some RNA-Seq libraries/experiments

-For Bgee 14.1, as compared to Bgee 14.0, following runs were removed:
+* For Bgee 14.1, as compared to Bgee 14.0, following runs were removed:

 ```
 SRR069493